Before You Begin

 In this section, you will open and test two records in the Job Master Revisions form.

-For the record with the Type Business Unit value of JB
+For the record with the Type Business Unit value of JB,

 the additional fields are displayed.
 For the record with Type

-Business Unit value other than JB
+Business Unit value other than JB, the additional

 fields are not displayed.